-(2) Containers and other equipment for sample collection shall get of a type that will preserve the integrity and suitability of the sample from the time of collection until it can get analyzed.
-Following collection, the container for each sample shall get sealed and labeled.
-Only those samples properly sealed shall get analyzed.
+(2) Containers and other equipment for sample collection shall be of a type that will preserve the integrity and suitability of the sample from the time of collection until it can get analyzed.
+Following collection, the container for each sample shall be sealed and labeled.
+Only those samples properly sealed shall be analyzed.

 Requirements for Blood and Urine Tests